Elena Zamolodchikova: 2007–2009

 Zamolodchikova missed the 2007 European Championships due to a leg injury.
 She competed at the 2007 Summer Universiade and won bronze medals with the Russian team and on the floor exercise.
 At the 2007 World Championships, her teammate Ekaterina Kramarenko ran up and touched the vaulting table but stopped and received a 0.
 Zamolodchikova performed a solid vault, but the Russian team had already ended up eighth.
 In the event finals, she fell on her second vault and finished again in eighth.

 Zamolodchikova continued training in 2008 in hopes of making the Russian Olympic team for the third time, but a back injury prevented her from making the team.
 After the Olympics, she competed at the 2008 World Cup Final and finished sixth on the vault and fourth on the floor exercise.

-Zamolodchikova made her last competitive appearance at the 2009 Summer Universiade in Belgrade where she helped the Russian team win the silver medal.
+She made her last competitive appearance at the 2009 Summer Universiade in Belgrade, where she helped the Russian team win the silver medal.

 Post-gymnastics

-After retirement, Zamolodchikova became a gymnastics coach and a certified judge.
+After retiring in 2009, Zamolodchikova became a gymnastics coach and a certified judge.
 She graduated from Lesgaft National State University of Physical Education, Sport and Health with a coaching degree.
 She had a heart attack in 2013.
 She gave birth to her first child on 21 April 2021.
+She was inducted into the International Gymnastics Hall of Fame in 2015.